swup/docs/src/docs/getting-started/reloading-javascript.md

 ---
 layout: default
-title: Reloading JavaScript
+title: Reloading Scripts
 eleventyNavigation:
-  key: Reloading JavaScript
+  key: Reloading Scripts
   parent: Getting Started
-  order: 5
+  order: 8
 description: How to trigger custom code when a new page is loaded.
 permalink: /getting-started/reloading-javascript/
 ---

-# Reloading JavaScript
+# Reloading Scripts

 Swup takes control of the page load lifecycle.
 Instead of having the browser recompile scripts between page changes, it keeps the current page instance alive